Right product, first time

 • Small, intentional friction upstream saves significant effort downstream

-• Product views are a stronger revenue signal than raw conversion alone
+• In a blended on/offline model, product views are a stronger revenue signal than raw conversion alone

 • Phased rollout is essential when evolving revenue-critical journeys